-Review sites like G2 and Clutch feature independent client reviews for development firms around the world, with objective information about each firm (e.g., company size, portfolio, location, major clientele).
+Review sites like G2 and Clutch feature independent client reviews for development firms worldwide, with objective information about each firm (e.g., company size, portfolio, location, and major clientele).

 You’re probably familiar with freelance marketplaces like Upwork and Toptal, and you can find some excellent talent there.

 Upwork helps businesses hire freelancers worldwide for all kinds of projects (not just tech projects).
 It can plug you into a wide network of talented software developers, and when you work with Upwork you’ll benefit from their legal protection.

 On the downside?
 Anyone can sign up for an Upwork seller account, and some developers might not have all the skills they claim to have.
 Be sure to read customer reviews before hiring someone on Upwork.

 Toptal is usually more expensive than Upwork, but they rigorously screen their candidates, giving you access to only the top talent (hence the name).
 This is a very different business model from Upwork and other popular freelance marketplaces.